N1CK145/SilentDragonAndroid/README.md

     sdkmanager "platform-tools" "platforms;android-28"
     gradle build

+Make sure you have Gradle 5.4.x or higher, 5.4.1 is known to work:

+    ./gradlew wrapper --gradle-version=5.4.1

 ## Release Build Process

 The first time you create a release build you'll need to create two files.
 The